Hawaiʻi’s 100% clean energy future

 The Project would directly contribute to the state’s renewable energy goals and in doing so would directly contribute to replacing a portion of electricity that is currently generated by burning fossil fuels, thus reducing greenhouse gas emissions and other forms of pollution that are detrimental to the environment and human health.

-AES Hawaiʻi is deeply committed to engaging with the community early and often throughout the project’s lifespan.
+AES Hawai'i is deeply committed to engaging with the community early and often throughout the Project’s lifespan.

-AES Hawaiʻi takes the Archaeological and Cultural Resources review very seriously.
-As we have done for all Hawaiʻi projects previously developed or currently in development, this project will undergo extensive Archaeological and Cultural reviews to gain a comprehensive understanding of the land and any potential impacts resulting from the proposed development.
-To the extent practicable, all steps will be taken to carefully record, avoid, and / or mitigate impacts to archeological and cultural resources.
+AES Hawai'i takes the Archaeological and Cultural Resources review very seriously.
+As we have done for all Hawai‘i projects previously developed or currently in development, this project will undergo extensive Archaeological and Cultural reviews to gain a comprehensive understanding of the land and any potential impacts resulting from the proposed development.
+To the extent practicable, all steps will be taken to carefully record, avoid, and/or mitigate impacts to archeological and cultural resources.
 Past practices that may be utilized for this project include, but are not limited to: hiring local on-island firms to perform an Archaeological Inventory Survey Report (AIS), Ka Pa'akai Analysis, Cultural Literature Review, Archeological Literature Review and Field Inspection Report and Cultural Impact Assessment (CIA).
 These initiatives will often include interviews and consultation with lineal and cultural descendants, kupuna, Native Hawaiian Organizations (NHOs), agencies and area cultural leaders, and presentations to interested groups and parties.

-AES Hawaiʻi has engaged a local archeological firm and cultural consultancy to conduct early-stage initial analysis that identifies:
+AES Hawai'i has engaged a local archeological firm and cultural consultancy to conduct early-stage initial analysis that identifies:

 • valued cultural, historical, or natural resources in the area in question, including the extent to which traditional and customary native Hawaiian rights are exercised in the area;